-M's only activities have consisted of grants made to unrelated QCRs, the missions of most of which are unrelated to your mission.
-The Trustees have determined that the best use of M's remaining charitable funds, in furtherance of its exempt purpose, would be to provide assistance to you in carrying out the activities which form the basis of your exempt purposes.
-Therefore, the Founders, as Trustees of M and as your Directors, with the concurrence of your third director, have determined that it is in the best interests of both Foundations to contribute all of M's remaining net funds to you, to discontinue any of M's further activities or grants, and to continue to operate you in furtherance of your exempt purposes.
+Your only activities have consisted of grants made to unrelated QCRs, the missions of most of which are unrelated to P's mission.
+The Trustees have determined that the best use of your remaining charitable funds, in furtherance of your exempt purpose, would be to provide assistance to P in carrying out the activities which form the basis of P's exempt purposes.
+Therefore, the Founders, as your Trustees and as Directors of P, with the concurrence of P's third director, have determined that it is in the best interests of both Foundations to contribute all of your remaining net funds to P, to discontinue any of your further activities or grants, and to continue to operate P in furtherance of its exempt purposes.

-After making some final grants to unrelated public charities, M will transfer all of its remaining assets to you.
-M's Trustees will reserve a final amount for estimated debts and expenses, including taxes due, if any, under § 4940, and, thereafter, transfer the balance of M's remaining net assets to you (the "Transfer").
-The Transfer will involve substantially all of M's net assets, including all accumulated income and undistributed trust principal.
-Any amounts remaining after the final payment of taxes, expenses, and fees, will also be transferred to you.
-Following these transfers, M will retain no assets and will cease to operate.
+After making some final grants to unrelated public charities you will transfer all of your remaining assets to P. Your Trustees will reserve a final amount for estimated debts and expenses, including taxes due, if any, under § 4940, and, thereafter, transfer the balance of your remaining net assets to P (the "Transfer").
+The Transfer will involve substantially all of your net assets, including all accumulated income and undistributed trust principal.
+Any amounts remaining after the final payment of taxes, expenses, and fees, will also be transferred to P. Following these transfers, you will retain no assets and will cease to operate.

-M will file a Form 990-PF for the year of the disposition of its assets.
-No sooner than at least one day after the Transfer, M's Trustees will provide notice pursuant to $\S 507(a)(1)$ to the Manager, Exempt Organizations Determinations, TE/GE, of M's intent to terminate its private foundation status, in the form and manner prescribed by $\S 1.507-1(b)$ and other applicable regulations.
+You will file a Form 990-PF for the year of the disposition of your assets.
+No sooner than at least one day after the Transfer, your Trustees will provide notice pursuant to § 507(a)(1) to the Manager, Exempt Organizations Determinations, TE/GE, of your intent to terminate your private foundation status, in the form and manner prescribed by § 1.507-1(b) and other applicable regulations.

-Following the Transfer, you will continue to operate as a private operating foundation engaged in the active conduct of activities in furtherance of your exempt purposes.
-You expect to use the transferred funds as well as your other assets exclusively in furtherance of your exempt purposes.
-The Founders expect that your qualifying distributions, substantially all in the form of expenditures incurred in carrying out your exempt activities, will continue to exceed your net income and minimum investment returns.
-You will also take responsibility for all liabilities, if any, under Chapter 42 that may be imposed or in effect with respect to either M or you after the Transfer date.
+Following the Transfer, P will continue to operate as a private operating foundation engaged in the active conduct of activities in furtherance of its exempt purposes.
+It expects to use the transferred funds as well as its other assets exclusively in furtherance of its exempt purposes.
+The Founders expect that P's qualifying distributions, substantially all in the form of expenditures incurred in carrying out its exempt activities, will continue to exceed its net income and minimum investment returns.
+P will also take responsibility for all liabilities, if any, under Chapter 42 that may be imposed or in effect with respect to either you or P after the Transfer date.

-While you will continue to provide services free of charge, your management has determined that your exempt purposes can be further served by expanding your services to include fee-based training and certification programs in widely-used computer programs.
-These services have been identified as particularly valuable to your core mission, which is helping displaced and disadvantaged persons acquire the skills needed to obtain meaningful and lasting employment.
-The fees paid for such services will help you recover the costs of those programs as well as provide a source of revenue to support your ongoing operations and pro bono services.
+While P will continue to provide services free of charge, its management has determined that P's exempt purposes can be further served by expanding its services to include fee-based training and certification programs in widely-used computer programs.
+These services have been identified as particularly valuable to the core mission of P, which is helping displaced and disadvantaged persons acquire the skills needed to obtain meaningful and lasting employment.
+The fees paid for such services will help P recover the costs of those programs as well as provide a source of revenue to support P's ongoing operations and pro bono services.